JuliaPackaging/BinaryBuilder.jl/docs/src/index.md

 The bash commands contained within `script` will be executed for each `platform` that is passed in, so if there are platform differences that need to be addressed in the build script, using `if` statements and the `$target` environment variable can be a powerful tool.
 See the [OpenBLASBuilder build script](https://github.com/staticfloat/OpenBLASBuilder/blob/master/build_tarballs.jl) for an example showcasing this.

-Once the `autobuild()` method completes, it will print out a template `build.jl` file to download and install the generated tarballs.
-This file is what will be used in Julia packages that need to use your built binaries.
-An example is given in the [Nettle repository](https://github.com/staticfloat/Nettle.jl/blob/3cfb13a82537eced1721408bd7c8894495955698/deps/build.jl).
+Once the `autobuild()` method completes, it will return a `product_hashes` object which can be used to print out a template `build.jl` file to download and install the generated tarballs.
+This file is what will be used in Julia packages that need to use your built binaries, and is typically included within the tagged release uploads from a builder repository.
+Here is an example release from the [IpoptBuilder repository](https://github.com/staticfloat/IpoptBuilder/releases/tag/v3.12.8-9), containing built tarballs as well as a `build.jl` that can be used within `Ipopt.jl`.

 While constructing your own build script is certainly possible, `BinaryBuilder.jl` supports a more interactive method for building the binary dependencies and capturing the commands used to build it into a `build_tarballs.jl` file; the Wizard interface.